-APF schools and districts are required to submit data files to the SEA in the Fall and Spring of each school year in the form and format specified by the NDE.
-Required fall data submissions include School Narratives and Nevada State Literacy Plan Essential #2.
-Spring data files (School and Student level data files) are uploaded using the secure file transfer application (Bighorn) to ensure data privacy.
-Deadlines for collections are critical.
-Schools that miss deadlines will be excluded from the APF rating system and rated solely under the NSPF Accountability system.
-Appendices A and B of this document provide the collection dates and data elements, including narratives, that must be collected and submitted.
+APF schools and districts are required to submit data files in the form and format specified by the NDE.
+Required data submissions include miss deadlines will be excluded from the APF rating system and rated solely under the NSPF Accountability system.